USRSE/usrse.github.io/_events/2021/2021-10-sc-nominations-open.md

 All US-RSE members in good standing as of October 22, 2021 (when nominations are opened) are eligible to be nominated as candidates.

+Nominations of others will only be shared with the Election Chair and the nominated individual.
+The Election Chair will contact the nominated individual to let them know they were nominated, and by whom, and to confirm their interest in participating.
+The information will not be made public.

 See our website for [election timeline and details](https://us-rse.org/about/election/) or contact Election Chairs [Julia Damerow](mailto:jdamerow@asu.edu) or [Lance